IkChristine/Cervical-Cancer-Risk-Prediction-Using-XGBoost/README.md

 ![image](https://github.com/IkChristine/Cervical-Cancer-Risk-Prediction-Using-XGBoost/assets/104997783/2c4c103e-48e8-44fa-817f-13de6a3d101c)

-## The xgboost alogrithm performacnce was enhanced by changing the split to 0.2, increasing the dept of the tree to 50 and the number of estimators to 100.
+## The xgboost alogrithm performance was enhanced by changing the split to 0.2, increasing the depth of the tree to 50, and the number of estimators to 100.